Bartolomé Camacho Zambrano

-Bartolomé Camacho Zambrano (1510, Villafranca de los Barros, Extremadura, Castile - after 1583, Tunja, New Kingdom of Granada) was a Spanish conquistador who took part in the expedition of the Spanish conquest of the Muisca led by Gonzalo Jiménez de Quesada.
+Bartolomé Camacho Zambrano (1510 - after 1583) was a Spanish conquistador who took part in the expedition of the Spanish conquest of the Muisca led by Gonzalo Jiménez de Quesada.
 He accompanied Gonzalo Suárez Rendón in the foundation of Tunja on August 6, 1539, and settled in the city.
 In 1583, Bartolomé Camacho Zambrano was mayor of Tunja together with Francisco de Avendaño.

 Biography

 Bartolomé Camacho Zambrano was born in 1510 in the Extremaduran village Villafranca de los Barros with parents Juan Martin Camacho Savidos and Elvira Gonzáles Zambrana.
 He had a brother named Juan Martin Camacho Sabidos.
 Camacho Zambrano married Isabel Pérez de Cuéllar and the couple had seven children; two sons and five daughters.
 Isabel's sister Elvira married fellow conquistador Pedro Ruíz Corredor.